WASdev/sample.jaxws.web/README.md

 ## Running in Eclipse with Maven

 1. Clone this project and import into Eclipse as an 'Existing Maven Project'.
-2. Right click the project and select `Run As` -> `Maven Clean`.
+2. Right-click the project and select **Run As > Maven Clean**.
-3. Right click the project and select `Run As` -> `Maven Install`.
+3. Right-click the project and select **Run As > Maven Install**.
-4. Right click the project and select `Run As` -> `Maven Build...` then run the goal `liberty:run-server`.
+4. Right-click the project and select **Run As > Maven Build...** then run the goal `liberty:run-server`.
-5. You should see the following in the console: `Application JAXWSWebSample started in XX.XX seconds.`
+5. You should see the following message in the console: `Application JAXWSWebSample started in XX.XX seconds.`

 ## Running with Maven